 Finding myself in Kathmandu with too much time on my hands this trip, I decided to give a project that I'd wanted to try for ages a little go.
 The aim was to produce a short video showcasing each step in the creation of our clothing.
-While it's lovely to promote photographs of our makers, it doesn't always show how things are done.

 I wasn't supposed to have too much time this trip - it came about by an inopportune incident involving a shovel, a ditch and a water drain that flooded every time it rained.
 Yohann injured his knee while innocently digging a hole a few weeks before our leave date.
 He hobbled around during 2 weeks of it'll-be-right denial before realising it wasn't going to heal itself.
 An MRI soon after sealed his fate.
 Surgery was needed.

 So off I go ... unexpectedly alone ... to what is now most definitely my second home.
 Still looking forward to absolutely everything about Kathmandu in the wet season, yet strangely out of sorts.
-We love going to Nepal together, it's our thing - never just a buying trip for us.
+We love going to Nepal together, it's our thing - never just a sourcing trip for us.
 Ho hum, just have to make do!